daveferrara1/handlebars-webpack-plugin/README.md

 ## Why?

-Running 'webpack-dev-server' couldn't handle a {{{content}}}.
-Also, i couldn't name things a simple name like {{filename}} and have it work either.
+When running "webpack-dev-server" I couldn't use handlebars like so: {{{content}}} or {{filename}}.
 This simplifies the process.

-> Server-side template rendering using [Handlebars](http://handlebarsjs.com/).

-`use this repo`
+Originally implemented to support "webpack2 + vision + hapi."
+I also found even without Vision this was helpful for "webpack2 + hapi" so this has been added to NPM.

-`npm install handlebars-webpack-plugin-simple --save-dev`
+To install use NPM: `npm install handlebars-webpack-plugin-simple --save-dev`

 ## Whats Different?

 This will make it so you don't have to use something like {{ folder/file }}.
 If you are using Hapi + handlebars this may not work of you also use Vision.
 Just keep partial file names unique and list each partial directory.
 I ran into this using Vision.
 So you'll list the partial directories once for Vision configuration and again for webpack in `webpack.config.js'.

-Currently support for  {{> header title="page title"}} is non working.
+Currently support for context like: {{> header title="page title"}} is non working.

 ## Usage

-For vision include:
+With Vision include:

 `partialsPath: [__dirname + '/src/partials', __dirname + '/src/partials/example'], // and so on`

-In your webpack config register and setup the handlebars plugin
+With webpack2 include "webpack.config.js":

 ```javascript
 var path = require("path");